anilu2660/google-solution-challenge-2026/README.md

 ## ✨ Features

-- **Agentic AI Co-Pilot**: An onboard, LangChain-powered assistant (`gpt-4o`) that actively chats with you, has *direct system tool access* to query your dataset rows, schema, and column statistics, and answers questions intelligently without guessing.
+- **Agentic AI Co-Pilot**: An onboard, LangChain-powered assistant (`gemini`) that actively chats with you, has *direct system tool access* to query your dataset rows, schema, and column statistics, and answers questions intelligently without guessing.
 - **Multimodal AI Vision**: Go beyond text datasets.
 Upload demographic charts or visual distributions to the Co-Pilot using the image attachment tool, and it will analyze them contextually alongside your HR data.
 - **Live Dataset Streaming**: Upload raw CSV files which are chunked and streamed to the LLM for deep narrative analytics, dynamic metric generation (Fairness Scores, Demographic Parity), and automated bias discovery.
 - **On-Demand Compliance Exporting**: The AI Co-Pilot can automatically generate, format, and download professional Markdown or PDF audit reports to your device (including structured EU AI Act compliance reports).